Criminal Enforcement Overview

 - Expert legal advice and counsel to EPA, U.S. Attorneys and the Department of Justice

-EPA's criminal enforcement program was established in 1982 and was granted full law enforcement authority by Congress in 1988.
-Today the program has more than 350 specially trained investigators, chemists, engineers, technicians, lawyers, and support staff.
-From that number EPA has:
+EPA's criminal enforcement program was established in 1982 and was granted full law enforcement authority by Congress in 1988, and today the program employs special agents and investigators, forensic scientists and technicians, lawyers, and support staff.